luvit/lit/README.md

     11001100 48 65 6c 6c 6f 20 57 6f 72 6c 64 0a

-### QUERY - '?' query '\n\n'
+### QUERY - COMMAND data '\n'

-A query is simply a '?' byte followed a query ending with double newlines.
+A query is simply an UPPERCASE query string followed by query text ending with a newline.
 The string is assumed to be UTF-8 encoded. and has it's whitespace trimmed off both ends before processing.

-### REPLY - '!' reply '\n\n'
+### REPLY - reply '\n\n'

-Reply looks just query, but with a '!' byte prefix.
+Reply looks just query, but is sent by the server and without the command prefix.
+Also it ends in double newlines to allow multi-line responses.

 ## Query System